The Millennial Kingdom

 Revelation 20:1 – Then I saw an angel coming down from heaven, holding the key of the abyss and a great chain in his hand.
 2 And he laid hold of the dragon, the serpent of old, who is the devil and Satan, and bound him for a thousand years

-The Bible doesn’t use the term ‘Millennium’, but specifies the Age as a thousand years. (like ‘the new millennium’) It truly is a future and unique Age or Dispensation in history.
-This is the kingdom that the Jews were expecting when Jesus came the first time.
-The Jews of the first century AD were looking for the overthrow of Rome, and a return to their Theocracy.
-That wasn’t to happen as National Israel rejected Jesus as their Messiah.
-Once again, no one saw the Church Age that would come out of that.
+The Bible doesn’t use the term ‘Millennium’, but specifies the Age as a thousand years.
+It truly is a future and unique Age or Dispensation in history.
+This is the promised kingdom that the Jews were expecting when Jesus came the first time.
+The Jews of the post-exilic first century AD were looking for the overthrow of Rome, and a return to the Theocracy of their forefathers.
+They saw the Old Testament prophecies about the future kingdom – “Lord, is it at this time You are restoring the kingdom to Israel?”
+(Acts 1:6) That wasn’t to happen as National Israel rejected Jesus as their Messiah.
+(Daniel 9:26, Acts 28:28, Matthew 12:22-32, Matthew 22:1-14) Once again, no one saw the Church Age that would come out of that action.
+(Luke 19)

 The King

 We learned about the Davidic Covenant that God made with King David and Israel — that one of his descendants would sit on the throne of an everlasting kingdom.
 This is the future Messianic or Millennial Kingdom.
 Jesus was uniquely qualified to be King as shown in Matthew 1 and Luke 3.
-This shows Jesus place in the kingly line of King David, and yet he was not impacted by the curse pronounced on Jeconiah – (Jeremiah 22:30. – For no man of his descendants will prosper Sitting on the throne of David Or ruling again in Judah.)
+This shows Jesus place in the kingly line of King David, and yet he was not impacted by the curse pronounced on Jeconiah – (Jeremiah 22:30 – For no man of his descendants will prosper Sitting on the throne of David Or ruling again in Judah.)
 Jesus was legally related to Jeconiah through his father, but not a blood relative (descendant).
 He was physically related to King David through his mother Mary’s line.
-Another amazing prophecy.
+Another amazing miracle of the birth of Jesus Christ.

 The Son of Man and the Millennial Kingdom